Deaod/VoteSys/Docs/setup.md

 Specifies the map that VoteSys should switch to when using `DefaultPreset`.
 If empty, a random map will be selected.
 Map must be part of the map list for `DefaultPreset`, otherwise it will be treated as if no map was specified.

 Empty by default.

+### bEnableCustomDataTransport

+If True, server and clients use a separate TCP (not UDP) connection to transmit preset and map data.
+This connection is not subject to engine limits on data transfers and can thus happen much more quickly.
+If False, server and client use an actor to transmit preset and map data.
+This connection is established through the engine, so it is slower.
+It is also much more likely to work on managed servers with strict firewalls.

+True by default.

 ### ServerAddress